 3. Justice will prevail in the end.
 Not accepting Jesus results in eternal damnation in Hell.

-Everyone will die as the consequence of sin.
-However, the soul, mind, & spirit for Believers continues to live for all eternity in Heaven in the presence of God in Paradise.
-This is by the Grace of God – his free gift to those that have faith and believe in him – and occurs immediately following death when everyone receives a first faith judgement.
+Everyone will die as a consequence of sin.
+However, the soul, mind, & spirit of Believers continues to live for all eternity in Heaven in the presence of God in Paradise.
+This is by the Grace of God – his free gift to those that have faith and believe in him – and occurs immediately following death when everyone receives a first faith judgment.
 At this time the spirit of the Believer ascends to heaven (see Luke 16:22), and the spirit of the non-believer goes into a place of suffering forever (Luke 16:19-31).